 - Time-box can be of any duration – years, months or days.

-- The level of control that includes defining expected outcomes, comparing expected and actual outcome etc. is exercised at the lowest level of time-box.
+- The level of control that includes defining expected outcomes, comparing expected and actual outcomes etc. is exercised at the lowest level of time-box.

 - When everything that was planned to be done within a time-box cannot be accomplished, it can be deferred to the next time-box.